 The audit committee operates under a charter approved by our Board of Directors, which contains the responsibilities of the audit committee.
 The audit committee's responsibilities include establishing guidelines and making recommendations to our Board of Directors regarding the valuation of our loans and investments, selecting our independent registered public accounting firm, reviewing with such independent registered public accounting firm the planning, scope and results of their audit of our consolidated financial statements, pre-approving the fees for services performed, reviewing with the independent registered public accounting firm the adequacy of internal control systems, reviewing our annual consolidated financial statements and periodic filings and receiving our audit reports and consolidated financial statements.
 The audit committee is currently composed of Messrs.
-Dozois and Frame, and Ms. Hatch, all of whom are Independent Directors as defined by the Nasdaq Board Independence Standards.
+Dozois and Frame, both of whom are Independent Directors as defined by the NYSE Board Independence Standards.
 Mr. Dozois serves as chairman of the audit committee.
 We have determined that Mr. Dozois is an audit committee financial expert, as defined in SEC rules.
-The audit committee met 4 times during the fiscal year ended June 30, 2024.
+The audit committee met 4 times during the fiscal year ended June 30, 2023.

-Nominating Committee
+Nominating and Corporate Governance Committee

-The nominating committee operates under a charter approved by our Board of Directors.
-The members of the nominating committee are Messrs.
-Dozois and Frame, and Ms. Hatch, all of whom are Independent Directors.
-Mr. Frame serves as chairman of the nominating committee.
-The nominating committee is responsible for selecting, researching and nominating directors for election by our stockholders, selecting nominees to fill vacancies on the Board of Directors or a committee thereof, developing and recommending to the Board of Directors a set of corporate governance principles and overseeing the evaluation of the Board of Directors and our management.
-The nominating committee currently does not consider nominees recommended by our stockholders.
+The nominating and corporate governance committee operates under a charter approved by our Board of Directors.
+The members of the nominating and corporate governance committee are Messrs.
+Dozois and Frame, both of whom are Independent Directors.
+Mr. Frame serves as chairman of the nominating and corporate governance committee.
+The nominating and corporate governance committee is responsible for selecting, researching and nominating directors for election by our stockholders, selecting nominees to fill vacancies on the Board of Directors or a committee thereof, developing and recommending to the Board of Directors a set of corporate governance principles and overseeing the evaluation of the Board of Directors and our management.
+The nominating and corporate governance committee currently does not consider nominees recommended by our stockholders.

-The nominating committee seeks candidates who possess the background, skills and expertise to make a significant contribution to the Board of Directors, our operations, and our stockholders.
+The nominating and corporate governance committee seeks candidates who possess the background, skills and expertise to make a significant contribution to the Board of Directors, our operations, and our stockholders.
 In considering possible candidates for election as a director, the nominating committee takes into account, in addition to such other factors as it deems relevant, the desirability of selecting directors who:

-- are of high character and integrity; - are accomplished in their respective fields, with superior credentials and recognition; - have relevant expertise and experience upon which to be able to offer advice and guidance to management; - have sufficient time available to devote to our affairs; - are able to work with the other members of the Board of Directors and contribute to our success: - can represent the long-term interests of our stockholders as a whole; and - are selected such that the Board of Directors represents a range of backgrounds and experience.
+- are of high character and integrity; - are accomplished in their respective fields, with superior credentials and recognition; - have relevant expertise and experience upon which to be able to offer advice and guidance to management; - have sufficient time available to devote to our affairs: - are able to work with the other members of the Board of Directors and contribute to our success; - can represent the long-term interests of our stockholders as a whole; and - are selected such that the Board of Directors represents a range of backgrounds and experience.